llvm/llvm-project/llvm/docs/InstrProfileFormat.rst

 ..
 [3] A raw profile file could contain the concatenation of multiple raw profiles, for example, from an executable and its shared libraries.
 Raw profile reader could parse all raw profiles from the file correctly.
 ..
-[4] Instrumentations might not load the `__llvm_prf_data` object file section in memory or does not generate the profile metadata section in raw profiles.
-   In those cases, `CountersDelta` is not used and other mechanism are used to match counters with instrumented code.
-See `lightweight instrumentation`_ and `binary profile correlation`_ for examples.
+[4] The counter section is used by a few variant types (like temporal profiling) and might have different semantics there.
 ..
-[5] The counter section is used by a few variant types (like temporal profiling) and might have different semantics there.
-..
-[6] The step size of data pointer is the `sizeof(ProfileData)`, and the step size of value profile pointer is calcuated based on the number of collected values.
+[5] The step size of data pointer is the `sizeof(ProfileData)`, and the step size of value profile pointer is calcuated based on the number of collected values.